novice level hebrew classes

 Morah Makedah uses the Ulpan Or iHebrew curriculum, which is a fully equipped digital language immersion curriculum, designed to help students begin speaking Hebrew right away.

-The Novice Low Level is for those who read and write Hebrew but have low comprehension and/or cannot speak well or at all.
-This curriculum encompasses the following content in an integrative and coherent way, which is used in an interactive way to allow students to make significant progress in Hebrew while enjoying the process.
+The Novice Low curriculum encompasses the following content in an integrative and coherent way, which is used in an interactive way to allow students to make significant progress in Hebrew while enjoying the process.

 The objectives are to teach students: